-- Birth control pills and other hormone-based birth control may change how much of this drug is in the body.
-Talk to the doctor before your child starts or stops any hormone-based birth control.
+- Birth control pills and other hormone-based birth control may change how much of this drug is in your body.
+Talk to your doctor before you start or stop any hormone-based birth control.
 The chance of side effects may be raised when taking birth control pills during the week that the pills are not active.
-Talk with the doctor.
+Talk with your doctor.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

 - Shortness of breath, a big weight gain, or swelling in the arms or legs.